What to know about advertising fatigue?

 Q: What are the signs of ad fatigue in a consumer?

-Q: What causes increased ad fatigue?
+Q: What are the causes of the increase in ad fatigue?

 Q: How can brands combat ad fatigue?